jaymordevera/link22.O/README.md

 ---

+# Testing the Application
+## Instructions
+1. It is presumed that you can already view the application using either of the two recommended method.
+Otherwise, perform the previous instructions.

+2. The main screen of the application is the ***passive feature***.
+Go to this link ***https://docs.google.com/spreadsheets/d/1M5rQx-0ItbzdOq1JIUhXpIpFZBUmRJ0sQlHAGENAAsw/edit?usp=sharing*** and copy-paste a selected link in the **text field**.
+The verdict should matched the presumed verdict.

+3. You may enter other valid links as well; however, it will have a defeault ***Yellow*** verdict.

+4. You may click the sections in the ***bottom navigation bar*** to preview the ***active feauture*** of the application.

+5. That's it!

+---
 # The Team
 Link 22.O was made possible with the help of the following individuals:
 - Jaymor De Vera, the only member of Team VERAcious